Who is Belle Hassan? Meet Love Island’s Casa Amor contestant looking to "liven things up a bit"

 Anton felt himself get very excited when Belle tickled his back with her fingernails.

-The pair are set to share a steamy kiss as part of a challenge; could Belle finally be the woman of Anton’s dreams?
+The pair also shared a steamy kiss as part of the ‘Raunchy Races’ games; could Belle finally be the woman of Anton’s dreams?